-Throughout 2014 – 2015, The Building Exploratory worked alongside 28 local volunteers to research and map over 60 historical, industrial and natural treasures of the River Wandle.
+During 2014 and 2015, The Building Exploratory worked alongside 28 local volunteers to research and map over 60 historical, industrial and natural treasures of the River Wandle.

-Along with visiting all of the Wandsworth, Merton, Croydon and Sutton borough archives and heritage centres, the treasures team gathered information from the V&A Museum, William Morris Museum, National Portrait Gallery, Wandle Industrial Museum and Merton Priory Chapter House.
-Treasures include William Morris’s “Wandle Print”, an 18th Century Snuff Mill in Morden Hall Park and a Grade II listed brewery at the Wandle delta.
+Along with visiting the borough archives and heritage centres, the Treasures Team gathered information from the V&A Museum, William Morris Museum, National Portrait Gallery, Wandle Industrial Museum and Merton Priory Chapter House.
+Treasures include William Morris’s “Wandle Print”, an 18th Century Snuff Mill in Morden Hall Park and a Grade II listed brewery at the Wandle Delta.

 This project was part of the wider Living Wandle Landscape Partnership Scheme, supported by the National Lottery through the Heritage Lottery Fund.